saadeghi/daisyui/packages/docs/src/routes/(routes)/components/dropdown/+page.md

 >
 > CSS Anchor Positioning is a new standard but isn't yet supported in Firefox and Safari ([caniuse.com](https://caniuse.com/css-anchor-positioning)).
 > In those browsers, the dropdown will appear centered like a modal.
-> Use [this polyfill](https://github.com/oddbird/css-anchor-positioning) for Firefox and Safari compatibility.
+> There's also [this polyfill](https://github.com/oddbird/css-anchor-positioning) that can be helpful.

 ### ~Dropdown using popover API and anchor positioning
 <button class="btn" popovertarget="popover-1" style="anchor-name:--anchor-1">